Frequently Asked Questions & Answers

 Do you send teams to national tournaments (Cooperstown, Ripken Experience)?

 This varies by team and is decided by what the coaches and parents agree to.
-In years past, U12 teams have fundraised and gone to the Ripken Experience at Pigeon Forge and Myrtle Beach and other regional tournaments.
+In years past, U12 teams have fundraised and gone to the Ripken Experience at Pigeon Forge and Myrtle Beach, Battle of Omaha (College World Series), and other regional tournaments.

 Does the Tribe offer programs for families suffering financial hardship?